 With the exception of microwave ovens, no cooking appliances were permitted in dorm rooms.
 Electronic heating appliances, including space heaters, were also prohibited.
 The burning of candles was discouraged but not prohibited.

 When students resided in Olin Hall, fire drills were conducted quarterly with a minimum of four drills per year.
 Emergency Management and/or Protective Services provided fire training prior to quarterly drills.

 In the event of an actual fire emergency, temporary residents and employees of Olin Hall should immediately evacuate the building as follows.
 Walk to the nearest stairwell and proceed downstairs to the first floor (provided it is safe to do so).
 Continue south through the Shell Café and exit the building.
 The Olin Residence Hall’s Emergency Assembly Point is the grassy area south of the building (McKinley Ave side).

 The Clery Act mandates that colleges and universities maintain and publish a three-year log of all fires in student housing.

-Synopsis: Two residents burned popcorn in a microwave oven and the bag caught fire.
+Synopsis: Two residents burned popcorn in a microwave oven.
+The bag and its contents began to smolder.

-Disposition: One resident used a fire extinguisher from the hallway to put out the fire.
+Disposition/Damage: A resident used a fire extinguisher from the hallway to put out the fire.
+No damage was reported.